JAIDEV123/Building-Chunker/README.md

 `
 `    sudo apt-get install python3.6
 `
-	Check the version of python using python3  -v.
+	Check the version of python using `python3  -v`.
 Python3.6 + is recommended.

 2. Flask